poseidon/matchbox/docs/bootcfg.md

 The `bootcfg` HTTP service provides configs to PXE, iPXE, and Pixiecore network boot clients based on their hardware attributes to boot and configure virtual or physical machines.

-Boot configs (i.e. kernel, initrd, kernel options) and cloud configs can be declared for machines by UUI, MAC address, or as the default for machines.
-The service renders boot configs as iPXE scripts and as JSON responses to implements the Pixiecore [API spec](https://github.com/danderson/pixiecore/blob/master/README.api.md).
+Boot configs (i.e. kernel, initrd, kernel options) and cloud configs can be declared for machines by UUID, MAC address, or as the default for machines.
+The service renders boot configs as iPXE scripts and as JSON responses to implement the Pixiecore [API spec](https://github.com/danderson/pixiecore/blob/master/README.api.md).

 Currently, `bootcfg` is a proof of concept, but it can make it easier to declare the desired state of network booted machines and get started with clusters of virtual or physical machines.

 ## Usage

 The `bootcfg` service can be run as a container to boot libvirt VMs or on a provisioner host to boot baremetal machines.

-Pull the container image,
+Build the binary and docker image from source

+    ./build
+    ./docker-build

+Or pull a published container image from [quay.io/repository/coreoso/bootcfg](https://quay.io/repository/coreos/bootcfg?tab=tags).

     docker pull quay.io/coreos/bootcfg:latest
     docker tag quay.io/coreos/bootcfg:latest coreos/bootcfg:latest

-or build it from source code,

-    ./build
-    ./docker-build
+The latest image corresponds to the most recent `coreos-baremetal` master commit.

-Prepare a directory with machine [configs](#configs) and then download CoreOS kernel and initrd image assets by
+Prepare a directory with machine [configs](#configs) and download CoreOS kernel and initrd images that `bootcfg` should serve (optional).

     ./scripts/get-coreos   # download CoreOS 835.9.0 to images/coreos/835.9.0
     ./scripts/get-coreos beta 877.1.0

 Run the container and mount the configs and images directories as volumes.

-    docker run -p 8080:8080 --name=bootcfg --rm -v $PWD/data:/data:Z -v $PWD/images:/images coreos/bootcfg -address=0.0.0.0:8080
+    docker run -p 8080:8080 --name=bootcfg --rm -v $PWD/data:/data:Z -v $PWD/images:/images:Z coreos/bootcfg -address=0.0.0.0:8080

-Mapping container port 8080 to host port 8080 allows the endpoints to be quickly checked.
-Visit `/ipxe?uuid=val` or `/pixiecore/v1/boot/:mac` to see that the correct boot iPXE script or JSON is served.
-Visit `/cloud?uuid=val` to see that the correct cloud config is served.

 ## Endpoints

 The [API](api.md) documents the iPXE and Pixiecore boot config endpoints, the cloud config endpoint, and image assets.

+Map container port 8080 to host port 8080 to quickly check endpoints:

+* iPXE Scripts: `/ipxe?uuid=val`
+* Pixiecore JSON: `/pixiecore/v1/boot/:mac`
+* Cloud Config: `/cloud?uuid=val`
+* Images: `/images`

 ## Configs